 Skip to main content

-Frequently Asked Questions About a Graduate Student Union Election
+Frequently Asked Questions About Graduate Student Unionization

 The university will now begin the process of collective bargaining with the UE.
 To answer questions you may have about unionization, the union, the union election, and other related matters, the university has assembled the list of frequently asked questions (FAQs) below for your reference.